Skip to main content

 };

-Now the question is, how can we create a new Student instance that has a name and an age.
-(The basic idea here is that a Student is also a Person).
-Remember, in JavaScript the this keyword will always reference the object where the function was invoked from.
-Therefore we need a way to "call" one function within the other and assigned it to a different object, along with it's this value:
+The question: how do we create a new Student instance that has a name and an age?
+(The idea being that a Student is also a Person.)
+In JavaScript, this always references the object where the function was invoked from.
+So we need a way to call one function within the other and attach it to a different object, along with its this value:

 // creates a "constructor" for a Person object